lebao3105/WhatsAppX/README.md

 </div>
 This project is currently in beta.
 Please report bugs in bag-xml’s Discord server -> `#whatsapp`.
 When reporting bugs, please give **as much detail as you can.** Simply writing “my app crashes” or “chats don’t pop up” won’t help me much in diagnosing the issue.

+## Starting the server
+- go to the server folder
+- launch the console and type npm install
+- next, npm start
+- after that, the server should be running

 ## Compilation for Windows
 - use the **npm install** -g pkg command
 - run **build.bat**